 8. Assess Your Personal Risk

 There's no way around it: Travel ups your odds of catching and spreading the coronavirus.
-That's why the CDC continues to urge people to skip it whenever possible, especially if's not essential.
+That's why the CDC continues to urge people to skip it whenever possible, especially if it's not essential, even if you're vaccinated.
 In short, staying home is the best way to protect yourself and others from getting sick.

-But just how great your risk is depends on several factors.
+But just how great your risk is depends on several factors, especially if you're unvaccinated.
 "If you are in a high-risk category by age and by health status, then it is really important to assess whether you should really put yourself" in this situation, Scott says.

 Adults aged 65 and older, immunocompromised individuals and people with serious underlying medical conditions are more likely to become severely ill from COVID-19, per the CDC.